ligato/docs/docs/tutorials/08_grpc-tutorial.md

 }
 ```
 !!! danger "Important"
-    This approach is only for testing purposes, because it creates a race condition, since we cannot tell whether the `watchNotif` or the `configure` will run first.
-But in this scenario, it is not harmful since notifications are read from the server cache (theoretically it could be a problem if the client  configures >100 interfaces before the watcher starts, so some notifications would be lost but that is not a case here).
+    This approach is for testing purposes only.
+In practice, a race condition could occur since we cannot tell which will run first: `watchNotif` or `configure`.
+This is not harmful here because notifications are read from the server cache.
+In theory, it could be a problem if the client configures >100 interfaces before the watcher starts.
+The result could be loss of some notifications.

-After starting the client, the GRPC plugin sends the interface configuration (as before) which is received in the vpp-agent server and programmed into the VPP.
-After that, the server sends a notification back to the client.
+After starting the client, the GRPC plugin sends the interface configuration which is received in the vpp-agent server and programmed into the VPP.
+The server then sends a notification back to the client.

 For illustrative purposes, here is the output log from the client application:
 ```bash